mattcheah/davinci/README.md

 ## Code of Conduct

-Everyone interacting in the DaVinciText project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/mattcheah/DaVinci_Text/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the davinci project’s codebases is expected to follow the [code of conduct](https://github.com/mattcheah/davinci/blob/master/CODE_OF_CONDUCT.md).